 If you are traveling to Clark County, Nevada, fully vaccinated people are required to wear face masks and/or physically distance in indoor settings and crowded outdoor settings.
 Clark County also upholds all federal, state, local, tribal or territorial laws, rules and regulations for local business and workplace guidance.
 Masks are required on planes, buses, trains, and other forms of public transportation traveling into, within, or out of the United States, and in U.S. transportation hubs such as airports and stations as referenced in CDC guidelines.

 CDC Travel Notices

-The CDC has released new guidance for travelers if you are fully vaccinated.
+In light o the Delta variant, the CDC has released new guidance for travelers if you are fully vaccinated.
 For updated CDC guidance on current travel advisories, review CDC COVID-19 Travel Information for Fully Vaccinated Persons.
 Included in the information, you will find tips on: